-- The company submits its tax returns regularly and in a timely manner. - Inspection of the company's records until 2004 was carried out. - The company enjoys a tax holiday under the New Urban Communities law.
+- The company submits its tax returns regularly and in a timely manner . - Inspection of the company's records until 2014 was carried out. - The company enjoys a tax holiday under the New Urban Communities law.

-- The company deducts income tax on employee salaries in a timely manner. - Inspection of the company's records until 2006 was carried out and tax claims were settled.
+- The company deducts income tax on employee salaries in a timely manner. - Company's records were inspected for the years till 2010..

-- No tax inspection was carried out until 2007. - The company's records until 2001 were inspected and tax claims were settled.
+- No tax inspection was carried out until 2007. - Company's records were inspected for the years till 2006 and the taxes due were paid.